ATTron/sendKTFile/README.md

 ## Setting up
 Go into your brackets settings and setup your username, password, appID, and domain.
 After you reload you should be able to use *Ctrl-Shift-K* to run the file upload.
 Do see your changes in Kintone you must also deploy the files with *Ctrl-Alt-Shift-K*.\
-**IMPORTANT You must run the deploy function twice in order for the change to take effect**
+**IMPORTANT: You must run the deploy function twice in order for the change to take effect**

 # Usage
 **During file edits/creattions**